kstenerud/concise-encoding/ce-structure.md

  * Hours are always according to the 24h clock (21:00, not 9:00 PM).
  * Seconds go to 60 to support leap seconds.
- * Since a time by itself has no date component, time zone data must be interpreted as if it were "today".
+ * Since a time by itself has no date component, time zone data **MUST** be interpreted as if it were "today".
 This means that time zones which are not offsets like `Etc/GMT+1` might be interpreted differently on different dates for political reasons (for example daylight savings).
  * If the time zone is unspecified, it is assumed to be `Zero` (UTC).

 **Examples**: